 - Print setups and moisture curves.
 Save and file this information in an area where it can be found in future years if needed. - With about 120 PSI forced air, blow all chaff and broken kernels out of and from around the weigh bucket or pan.
-With the Classic GrainGage, be sure to get around the back load cell.
 Blow upward (from the bottom of the GrainGage) on each overload protection pin to ensure all the debris is out of the channels and away from the protection pins.

 - Avoid using water to clean in and around the weigh systems.
-If you use a sprayer washer to clean the combine, be sure to keep the water away from all sensors and cabling. - Disconnect the air hose from the GrainGage and let the air run (free-flow) for at least 5 minutes. - Drain the air tank. - Drain the pneumatic filter bowls and blow them dry with forced air. - If the system has pneumatic actuators (e.g. GrainGages), retract all the cylinder rams into the housing. - If mice have been a problem in the past, place mouse poison or traps in areas where mice might appear.
-Moth balls tend to help as well. - If your Harvest Data System console is mounted outside of the cab (e.g. exposed to the elements), we recommend removing or covering the control box.
+If you use a sprayer washer to clean the combine, be sure to keep the water away from all sensors and cabling. - Disconnect the air hose from the GrainGage and let the air run (free-flow) for at least 5 minutes. - Drain the air tank. - Drain the pneumatic filter bowls and blow them dry with forced air. - Retract all the cylinder rams into the housing. - If mice have been a problem in the past, place mouse poison or traps in areas where mice might appear.
+Moth balls tend to help as well. - If your Harvest Data System console is exposed to the elements (e.g. mounted outside of the cab), we recommend removing or covering the control box.
 It is best to store your system in a warm and dry environment. - If the combine is not protected from the weather, cover any exposed cable ends (connectors) with plastic bags and secure tightly with twist-ties or rubber bands.